-For anti-dumping measures in place, the draft report has recommended a maximum eightyear life.
+For anti-dumping measures in place, the report has recommended a maximum eightyear life.
 Applicant industries will be denied from re-applying for measures against that source country for two years.

+While there may seem to be some merit in this in relation to traditional short-tomedium term dumping of surplus product in times of international over capacity in an industry, it is not appropriate to redress predatory actions by aggressively growing industries, particularly those of non-Japan Asia.
 The limit to extensions is problematic.
 In the case of countervailing actions, subsidies such as those found by the US ITC to prevail in China and Indonesia do not just go away or cease delivering an unfair competitive advantage after 5 or 8 years.
 Similarly, a policy of forced entry to and dominance of a particular market, or even variable cost recovery disposal of product surplus to the home market is not abandoned despite being controlled for a period of years.
-It must be understood that, particularly in relatively undifferentiated markets such as printing papers, even a relatively small quantity of very low priced (dumped and/or subsidised) goods can have a price leadership role and destabilise the market.
+It must be understood that, particularly in relatively undifferentiated markets such as printing papers, even a relatively small quantity of very low priced (dumped &/or subsidised) goods can have a price leadership role and destabilise the market.